AlvinZhuyx/NeRF-LEBM/Carla_amortized_without_pose/readme.txt

 This folder contains the sample code of NeRF-LEBM on Carla dataset without ground truth camera pose.
-We use armortized inference for both latent vectors and camera pose.
+We use amortized inference for both latent vectors and camera pose.

 1. Install the environment:
 To run the code, we recommend to follow the environment installation instruction of the official code of GRAF，the github link is here https://github.com/autonomousvision/graf